NitroBigchill/LinuxMint_SweetTheme/README.md

 ## Panel_Configuration
 -> Right click on panel and turn on "panel edit mode".

--> Then arrange the launchers and applets as per your liking.
+-> Then arrange the launchers and applets as per your liking & turn off "panel edit mode".

 -> Open Extensions application and click download.